kubeflow/website/content/en/docs/components/multi-tenancy/getting-started.md

     name: ns-access-istio
   subjects:
   - properties:
-      request.headers[kubeflow-userid]: userid@email.com   # replace with the email of the user from your Active Directory case sensitive
+      request.headers[x-goog-authenticated-user-email]: accounts.google.com:userid@email.com   # replace with the email of the user from your Active Directory case sensitive
 status: {}
 ```